 On the Third (3) refusal and any additional refusal, SE MONITOR is suspended from Mid-day participation for thirty (30) working days.

-If monitor fails to complete the Mid-Day trip, this will be considered a full refusal.
+If monitor fails to complete the Mid-Day trip, this will be considered a half (.5) refusal.

 SN Monitor has a THIRTY (30) minute time limit to report trip cancellation.